terminalpp/tpp-website/features/configuration.md

          */
         {
             "name" : "cmd.exe",
+            /* Can hide the session from menus, such as the jumplist.
+Hidden session can still be explicitly started via the --session argument
+             */
+            "hidden" : false,
             /* Determines whether local, or bypass PTY should be used.
 Useful only for Windows, ignored on other systems.
              */
             "pty" : "local",
-            /* Definition of the palette used for the session.
-             */
             "palette" : {
                 /* Overrides the predefined palette.
 Up to 256 colors can be specified in HTML format.
 These colors will override the default xterm palette used.
                  */